The forces of ratings inflation

 According to an earlier study I made of another ratings site, Filmtipset, more experienced critics rate movies lower.
 Ratings on Filmtipset skew high for those users who’ve rated less than 1000 movies, and then start skewing low.
 They go lower than the midpoint, which is lower than the median rating on IMDb in any era, and lower even than Rotten Tomatoes or Metacritic.

 This could be because more experienced viewers gradually run out of good movies.
-This is probably true among the extreme users, but there must be a counterbalancing effect where only those with an exuberant love of the medium—who therefore tend toward higher ratings—make the effort to watch, evaluate and rate a thousand feature films.
-There must also be another effect whereby dopamine levels decline with familiarity, regardless of quality.
+This is probably true among the extreme users, but there must be a counterbalancing effect where only those with a love of the medium—who therefore tend toward higher ratings—make the effort to watch, evaluate and rate a thousand feature films.
+There must also be another effect whereby dopamine levels decline with familiarity (habituation/accommodation), regardless of quality.
 In any case, the inexperience of most amateurs is a plausible reason why ratings often skew high, but only on relatively open sites where inexperience is the norm.

 Unlike IMDb, Rotten Tomatoes and Metacritic show generally higher ratings for older movies, with a lot of noise.
-This seems to contradict the quality hypothesis, but doesn’t.
+This seems to contradict the hypothesis of rising quality, but doesn’t.
 Nostalgia and didacticism are probably factors in it, but most of the discrepancy is instead a result of selection bias.
-The professional critics whose opinions are the basis of RT and Metacritic rarely publish about older works, and when they do, it is generally the most lauded classics which are remastered, rereleased, recirculated at revivals, etc. Mediocre older works are barely reviewed at all.
+The professional critics whose opinions are the basis of RT and Metacritic rarely publish about older works, and when they do, it is generally the most lauded classics which are remastered, rereleased, recirculated at revivals, etc. Bad older works are rarely reviewed by professionals.

 The same is true in games.
-Poorly designed and obscure board games like Bamse och Dunderklockan (2018), a tie-in to Bamse and the Thunderbell (2018), do not appear on BoardGameGeek at all and would be rated poorly if they did.
-When I rate a game on BoardGameGeek, I still cannot avoid comparing it to all of my other memories of board games, including the ones that are so bad that nobody has bothered adding them to the database.
+Poorly designed and obscure board games do not appear on BGG at all and would be rated poorly if they did.7 When I rate a game on BGG, I still cannot avoid comparing it to all of my other memories of board games, including the ones that are so bad that nobody has bothered adding them to the database.
 There is a horizon of notability and effort underneath selection bias that hides a lot of chaff from view.
 It’s consumed, but it isn’t rated.
 Call it the data-entry bias.

 In an even larger context, consumers actively seek pleasure.
-They watch those movies that they expect to enjoy, and they’re usually right in predicting their own pleasure.
-They never see the mediocre movies that would, hypothetically, fill out the bell curve on IMDb and send the median rating closer to the midpoint of the scale.
+Goodreads, therefore, is not named “Allreads”.
+Most of us do what we expect to enjoy and we’re usually right in predicting our own pleasure.
+Watching random feature films listed on IMDb would, hypothetically, fill out the bell curve on IMDb and send the median rating closer to the midpoint of the scale.
+That’s one of the reasons why professional critics, not bound to a genre, were more critical in the 1980–2015 era: They had to watch a variety of films instead of what they expected to like.
 However, it is an open question as to what extent users on IMDb actually compare the works they rate to inferior works they know about but do not rate.
 It is another open question whether they try to compensate for the former effect.

 Selection bias skews ratings higher through one more effect.
-I have shown here that on IMDb, series are rated higher than movies, and episodes of series are rated even higher than complete series.
-It is possible for a whole to be worse than its individual parts, but it is not likely that individual episodes are systematically better on average than the shows they constitute.
-It is also not likely that movies, produced at greater cost and care, are generally less enjoyable than television to audiences on IMDb, yet they are certainly rated that way.
+As shown here, on IMDb, series are rated higher than movies, and episodes of series are rated even higher than complete series.
+It is not likely that individual episodes are systematically better on average than the shows they constitute.
+It is also not likely that movies, produced at greater cost and care, are generally less enjoyable than television to audiences on IMDb, yet that is how they’re rated.

 Bias toward attitude strength

-Psychologists have found that strongly expressed attitudes are more resistant to change (e.g. persuasion), more persistent over time, and more consistent with actual human behaviour.7 For example, an answer of 10 on a 10-point scale (“Agree completely”), in a survey about virtually anything, turns out to be much more practically useful information than an answer of 8.
+Psychologists have found that strongly expressed attitudes are more resistant to change (e.g. persuasion), more persistent over time, and more consistent with actual human behaviour.9 For example, an answer of 10 on a 10-point scale (“Agree completely”), in a survey about virtually anything, turns out to be more useful information than an answer of 8.

 This interpretation of strong attitudes ties into exuberance.
 At the broadest level, there are social contexts where any weak attitude is seen as phoney or a sign of more general personal weakness.
 If your weekend was “great” or you have some funny story about how it was “terrible”, you are OK.
 If your weekend was “OK”, you are not OK.
 Having neutral experiences marks you as mediocre, in the warped sense of being both normal and bad at the same time.

 If this tendency were not moderated by the others, it would produce polarized ratings, with very little at the midpoint and a lot more movies at both extremes.
 In actuality, most individual movies on IMDb show a mostly-standard unimodal distribution of user ratings in their vote breakdowns, albeit off-centre.
-A conspicuous bump at the top and bottom are common, but 80% of IMDb ratings lie between 5.0 and 8.5, not at the extremes.
+A conspicuous bump at the top and bottom are common in the breakdowns, but 80% of aggregate IMDb ratings lie between 5.0 and 8.5, not at the extremes.

 Dubious neutral ground

+I have no need for a “Neutral” button on Youtube, between “Like” and “Dislike”.
+Not many would make the effort to click that button.
 The “passionately neutral” opinion is a recurring trope of comedy because it sounds like an oxymoron, built on the premise that the strength and valence of an attitude can be disconnected.
 They can.
-It is possible to be passionately neutral, but such an opinion cannot be fully expressed in a one-dimensional model.
-There are more subtle factors at play.
+It is possible to be passionately neutral, but such an opinion cannot be fully expressed in a one-dimensional model like the ten-point scale of IMDb.

-We usually find both strengths and weaknesses in a product and we tend to pick one side or the other instead of letting them cancel out.
-When they do cancel out, or we can’t find them at all, or we have no interest to start with, we seem to end up on the noise floor of our own thoughts and make up a non-neutral opinion.
+We do usually find both strengths and weaknesses in a product, but we tend to pick one side or the other instead of letting them cancel out.
 When exposed to a “clean” input, such as Kazimir Malevich’s blank painting White on White (1918) or John Cage’s musical composition 4’33” (1952), few people seem to arrive at a neutral opinion.
-If we did, we would not despise normality.
+Instead, we end up on the noise floor of our own thoughts and make up something off-centre.

 Going to extremes

 A bias toward attitude strength does not explain why ratings skew especially high in a general person-to-person context, but it may have something to do with peer-to-peer e-commerce (eBay, Tradera etc.), where there is a community norm of acceptable behaviour.
-In that context, the sheer dominance of high ratings shows the strength of the norm.
-Precisely because high ratings are very common, anything lower stands out.
-This enables a low rating to function as a warning of fraud.
+Here, users rate high by default, in the absence of norm violations.
+Precisely because high ratings are very common in e-commerce, anything lower stands out as showing a strong attitude.
+This enables a low rating to function as a warning of fraud, which is useful.
 Such a semiotic function is barely applicable to sites like IMDb, which skew less.
+On IMDb, the norm is to rate high in the presence of entertainment, not yet by default.

 Because this is speculation and a couple of anecdotes, I have no definite answers to the question of why ratings get inflated.
 However, I would like to say that none of the reasons I can think of should convince a critic to skew high.
 My conclusion is the opposite.

-As a reviewer, you can probably make up your own guidelines and your own scale.
+As a reviewer, you can make up your own guidelines and your own scale.
 If you submit your work to Rotten Tomatoes you interpret it for them.
-Otherwise, the reinterpretation of your opinion by an aggregator is not something you particularly need to worry about as long as your readers can find out for themselves.
+Otherwise, do not worry about the reinterpretation of your opinion by an aggregator like Metacritic or even a bad actor like Airbnb.
+It is more important that your readers can find out for themselves what you think.
 If you’re honest, bias of every kind is something you want to avoid, both as a critic and as a reader of criticism.

 Example: Brendan Rettinger, “Cinemath: Do I Agree With IMDB Users?
 A Statistical Analysis of My IMDB Ratings” (2011-11-27), Collider.
 Online here.
 Rettings glosses over ratings 2–4 as “I did not like this movie” without further distinction. ↩